htl-leo-itp-2325-4-5BHITM/cam-connect/docs/conventions.md

 }
 ```

+## JAVA specific
+- Api routes should be implemented in the same order as they are in the api.md documentation
+- If the route does not jet exist in the docu file it should be added (further instructions in the file)

 ## Style
 - use the font quicksand on every UI
 - use the accent color `#4095BF` `hsl(200, 50, 50)`